 Wei Zhang is one of the winners of this year’s EPS prize.
 Wei’s winning study is called “Plasma edge modelling with ICRF coupling”, and one of his studies is improving the ICRF (Ion cyclotron resonance frequency) power coupling with local gas fuelling.

-EUROfusion Researcher Fellowships
+EUROfusion Researcher Grants Programme

 On 29 April 2016, ITER Director General Bernard Bigot visited EUROfusion’s flagship facility the Joint European Torus (JET) at the Culham Centre for Fusion Energy.
 We were able to catch up with him before he flew out of Heathrow, London.